boringprotocol/docs/docs/motherbored-basics/add-motherbored-cloud-provider.md

 ```
 systemctl restart boring
 ```

+NOTE:

+- The ethernet adapter is configured as eth0, if your server is different, we need to modify the config.

+- Firewall Ports: At this time we recomend keeping all ports closed.
+Actually, having ports closed might make it work better at the moment.

-NOTE: A public IP is required.
+- A public IP is required.
 Check to make sure appropriate ports are open if your server is behind a firewall.
 Cloud-providers must use ipv4.
 Will not work on ipv6, so if a server has only ipv6 it won't serve internet.